Pilot Console

 |---|---|---|---|

-| Worktree Support | On | Asks whether to isolate changes in a git worktree at the start of /spec | Worktree is always skipped — changes go directly on the current branch |
+| Worktree Support | On | Asks how to handle branching at the start of /spec — worktree, current branch, or new branch from default | Branch question is skipped — changes go directly on the current branch |

 | Ask Questions | On | Asks clarifying questions during planning to resolve ambiguities | Planning runs fully autonomous — makes default choices without asking |